Tornadoes of 1994: June 25–27

 June 27 resulted in three fatalities in Missouri and Georgia.

 July

 155 tornadoes were confirmed in July.

 July 5

 An F4 tornado struck Maribel, Wisconsin.
 Fortunately, no fatalities were reported.

 July 10 (Canada)

 An F4 tornado struck areas south of Birtle, Manitoba, damaging several farmsteads and injuring two.
 It was on the ground for 29.2 km (18.1 mi).

 July 27

 An F3 tornado killed three people in Limerick, Pennsylvania.

 August

 120 tornadoes were confirmed in August.

 August 4 (Canada)

 An F3 struck the Aylmer, Quebec area just outside Ottawa.
 Several homes were destroyed and hundreds others were damaged, extensively.
 A total of 15 people were injured and damage was estimated at $15 million.
 It was the first F3 in the Canadian province of Quebec since the Maskinonge/Pierreville area tornado of August 27, 1991.

 August 27

 A deadly outbreak produced 12 tornadoes, including two F3 tornadoes that resulted in four fatalities in Wisconsin.
+The outbreak also produced a violent F4 tornado in Turtle Mountain, Manitoba.